 Forget those credit card rewards that come in the form of gift cards, travel or odd gadgets.
 You want cash.
 Cash is unbiased, versatile and unhindering.
 That’s why so many people want to get cash back credit cards, including you.

 When a cash back credit card is right for you:

 - You pay off your balance every month.

-- You’re sick of getting nothing back for your card spending.
+- You want something back for your card spending.

-- You don’t want to deal with counting points, like with other rewards cards.
+- You don’t want to deal with counting points, like other rewards cards.

 On your search for the best cash back credit card, look back at how you are spending.
 Identify your largest and most common purchase categories, so that you know which cash back program you can take advantage of the most.